+a.
+Panicked due to some misunderstanding with the ATC during 1st solo training area.

+&lt;sup>1 Misperception.
+Error due to Misperception is a factor when an individual act or fails to act based on an illusion; misperception or disorientation state and this act or failure to act creates an unsafe situation.

+&lt;sup>2 Inattention.
+Inattention is a factor when the individual has a state of reduced conscious attention due to a sense of security, self-confidence, boredom or a perceived absence of threat from the environment which degrades crew performance.
+(This may often be a result of highly repetitive tasks.
+Lack of a state of alertness or readiness to process immediately available information)

-- a.
-Panicked due to some misunderstanding with the ATC during 1st solo training area. - Became anxious and requested for a full stop landing when ATC was not visual with the aircraft on radar during 1st solo night. - c.
-Feels uncomfortable with the bright runway lights which cause visual illusion and affect judgement during 1st solo night landing. - d.
+b.
+Became anxious and requested for a full stop landing when ATC was not visual with the aircraft on radar during 1st solo night.

+c.
+Feels uncomfortable with the bright runway lights which cause visual illusion and affect judgement during 1st solo night landing.

+- d.
 Apprehension of darkness during night circuits. - e.
-Lack of self-confidence to fly 1st solo night when cleared by Fl.
+Lack of self-confidence to fly 1st solo night when cleared by FI.